 The risk assessment process for the establishment and management of alternative service delivery models is essentially the same as the risk management processes described in this document.
-A new toolkit will be available on our intranet and will give further information about alternative service delivery models.
+The Strategic Planning Team is in the process of developing a new toolkit about alternative service delivery models, please contact strategicplanningteam@denbighshire.gov.uk for more information.